MyWay778/rsschool-cv/cv.md

 ## About me

 I'm 30 years old.
-And I like write a code, make programs, debagging...
+And I like write a code, make programs, debugging...
 It's funny find a bug and fix it)
 I'm generally happy when program is working.
 My goal is to become a front-end developer.